PLSysSec/cse291-fall16/README.md

 hugo
 ```

 Use `hugo server` if you want to run the local server.
+You may need to remove the `baseurl` and `canonifyurls` from the `config.toml` file for this to actually work.